linkerd/linkerd/linkerd/docs/protocol-http.md

 <a name="protocol-http-identifiers"></a>
 ## HTTP/1.1 Identifiers

-Identifiers are responsible for creating logical names from an incoming request; these names are then matched against the dtab.
+Identifiers are responsible for creating logical *names* from an incoming request; these names are then matched against the dtab.
+(See the [linkerd routing overview](https://linkerd.io/doc/latest/routing/) for more details on this.)
 HTTP/1.1 identifiers are configured with the following parameters:

 * *kind* -- The fully-qualified class name of an identifier.
 Current identifiers include: